 Xanax is the most prescribed benzodiazepine for anxiety.
 Clinical studies have shown that it’s effective for GAD and panic disorder.
 There are other medications for treating anxiety.
 But few comparative studies have been done that look at one versus another.

-Another benzodiazepine is Ativan (lorazepam).
+Another benzodiazepine is Ativan (lorazepam), which is FDA approved to manage anxiety disorders and the short-term relief of the symptoms of anxiety.
 Xanax is thought to be stronger than Ativan, but Ativan may work better for some people.
 And Ativan doesn’t have as many withdrawal symptoms and has a lower risk for abuse than Xanax.

-Selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), and norepinephrine and dopamine reuptake inhibitors (NDRIs) are antidepressants used to treat anxiety.
-Names include Zoloft (sertraline), Prozac (fluoxetine), Lexapro (escitalopram), Effexor (venlafaxine), Cymbalta (duloxetine), and Wellbutrin (bupropion).
+Selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), and norepinephrine and dopamine reuptake inhibitors (NDRIs) are antidepressants sometimes used off-label to treat anxiety.
+Medications include Zoloft (sertraline), Prozac (fluoxetine), Lexapro (escitalopram), Effexor (venlafaxine), Cymbalta (duloxetine), and Wellbutrin (bupropion).
 They tend to be best if your anxiety symptoms are more mental than physical or if you have both anxiety and depression.
-They also don’t have the risk for dependence that benzodiazepines do.
+And they don’t have the risk for dependence that benzodiazepines do.

 Other medications, including BuSpar (buspirone) and gabapentin, are often used to treat anxiety.
 BuSpar is FDA-approved to treat GAD.
 Gabapentin is used off-label for anxiety.